-Wendy is happily married to her husband, Scott Roper- the Principal at Lapeer East High School.
-Wendy and Scott are the proud parents of a black lab named Izzy.
-Wendy enjoys golfing, travel, working out, spending time with family and friends and going to sports events.
+Wendy enjoys golfing, travel, going up North, working out, spending time with family and friends and going to sports events.

-Bob Kefgen comes to MASSP with over ten years of experience in state politics, with a particular focus on education and human services policy.
+Bob Kefgen brings over fifteen years of experience in state politics to MASSP, with a particular focus on education and human services policy.
 He began his career in the Michigan House of Representatives, where he worked as a legislative aide and eventually chief of staff.
 He spent two years as legislative liaison for the Michigan Association of School Administrators.
 Immediately prior to coming to MASSP, Bob worked at the Michigan Department of Human Services where he was involved with a variety of strategic planning and process re-engineering projects, with a focus on child welfare.
 He has a bachelor’s degree from Michigan State University where he studied history and German.

-Bob and his wife Kacie live in East Lansing with their two cats.
+Bob and his wife Kacie live in East Lansing with their son, Theo, and cat.
 In his free time, Bob enjoys travel, homebrewing, gardening, hunting, woodworking, and cooking.